Observation of $D^+\to K^0_S\pi^0\mu^+\nu_\mu$, Test of Lepton Flavor Universality and First Angular Analysis of $D^+\to \bar{K}^\ast(892)^0\ell^+\nu_\ell$

-Our measurement is based on five independent kinematic variables: the squared invariant masses of the dihadron and dilepton systems, $m^2\equiv m^2(K_S^0\pi^0)$ and $q^2\equiv m^2(\ell^+\nu_\ell)$, and three decay angles $\theta_\ell$, $\theta_K$, and $\chi$ (see Fig.~\ref{fig:Kine} in End Matter).
+Our measurement is based on five independent kinematic variables: the squared invariant masses of the dihadron and dilepton systems, $m^2\equiv m^2(K_S^0\pi^0)$ and $q^2\equiv m^2(\ell^+\nu_\ell)$, and three decay angles $\theta_\ell$, $\theta_K$, and $\chi$ (see Fig.~1 in Supplemental Material~\cite{supplemental}).
 The decay angles are defined as follows: $\theta_K$ is the angle between the momentum of the kaon in the $K \pi$ rest frame and the direction of the $K \pi$ system in the $D$ rest frame; $\theta_\ell$ is the angle between the momentum of the charged lepton in the $\ell \nu_\ell$ rest frame and the direction of the $\ell \nu_\ell$ system in the $D$ rest frame; and $\chi$ is the angle between the normals to the planes defined in the $D$ rest frame by the $K \pi$ and $\ell \nu_\ell$ pairs, respectively~\cite{ke4pipiphase}.
+When analyzing $D^-$ decays, the sign of $\chi$ is reversed.